kriskut08/NASSR/README.md

   > Disclamer: this project is made by a 16yo and is NOT the stabilest thing in the world
 # GOALS
-  create some working software that is convinient enugh to use
+  create some working software that is convenient enugh to use
   ToDo:
 - web monitoring
 - web config